Studying how we create ideas—and how we create ourselves.

 BIO

-I have hands-on experience as co-founder and Chief Innovation Officer of the startup Think Bigger, where I explored the practical side of creativity and innovation.
-Before business, I spent over a decade as a performing artist, appearing on 30 Rock, Law & Order, One Life to Live, and more.
+I have hands-on experience as co-founder and Chief Innovation Officer of the startup Think Bigger, exploring the practical side of creativity and innovation.
+Before business school, I spent over a decade as a performing artist, appearing on television shows like

 When not working, I’m a doting doggy dad, an avid sci-fi/fantasy reader, and—if you’re still reading this—someone who keeps picking up new instruments.
 I rotate between three at any given time.
 Ask me which ones, and you’ll instantly be my friend.